charley-dixon/dollar-game/README.md

   * I was unable to get the various scoring results to update on their own.
 For example, if I changed the `ante` to be $5 instead of $1 I want that value to automatically update in my scoring object.
 * Understanding how to take various pieces of the program and use them to `get` or `set` object properties made this remarkably easier to program.
   * Instead of writing 100 different functions to update parts of my display (i.e. retrieving the budget of the person holding the cup), I can `get` the value of `cup.index` (which is `set` by pressing the "Begin Game" button) to access the correct key in `playersObject` to then access the property `this.budget` for the player who is holding the cup.
 Much easier than having to write an `updateBudget` function.
 This project has been crucial in my understanding of OOP & OOJS.
+* Put some major thought into the names of your variables...

 ## Questions